microsoft/vscode-wiki/Issue-Tracking-Workflow.md

 Issues that are not bugs or suggestions will be labelled appropriately (`Question`, `By Design`, `External`) and closed.

-Please use [Stack Overflow](http://go.microsoft.com/fwlink/?LinkID=536384) for VS Code questions.
+Please use [Stack Overflow](http://go.microsoft.com/fwlink/?LinkID=536384) for Code questions.